 The following areas of research are taught: Algebra; Analysis; Geometry and Approximation; Logic; Numerical Analysis; Optimisation; Stochastics.

-In the field of study “Mathematics”, two of the seven areas of research are studied as a major.
-Choosing a minor from the broad range of fields of study available at the TU Darmstadt is mandatory.
+Two of the seven areas of research are studied as a major.
+Choosing a minor from the broad range of fields of study available at the Technical University of Darmstadt is mandatory.
 Within the Studium Generale, courses from other programmes or language courses can be included into the degree programme, as well.
 Mathematics, minor and Studium Generale will be studied at a 60:15:10 ratio.

 Only one instead of two mathematical majors is studied, together with additional courses in mathematics.
 A choice of non-mathematical courses, a minor and the area “Mathematics in a broader context” provide this field's of study interdisciplinary character.
 Mathematics, major, minor and Studium Generale will be studied at a 40:25:10:10 ratio.
 Minor and major can be the same.